iamnaveenpaul/website/_posts/2019-11-22-the-3-types-of-design-patterns-all-developers-should-know-with-code-examples-of-each.md

 The synchronized approach overhead is high, decreasing the entire operation's efficiency.

-For example, the synchronized method is run and the output drops every time any user accesses the getInstance() function if the instance variable has already been instantiated.
-This only happens to test if the value of the instance variables is zero.
+For example, the `synchronized` method is run and the performance drops every time any user accesses the `getInstance()` function if the instance variable has already been instantiated.
+This only happens to test if the value of the `instance` variable is null.
 It leaves the process if it finds so.

 Double locking is used to reduce this overhead.
-The test is also used before the synchronized method, and the method runs if the value is zero alone.
+The test is also used before the `synchronized` method, and the method runs if the value is null alone.

 ```
 // double locking is used to reduce the overhead of the synchronized method